 - Power of attorney for the account manager, indicating their authority to open accounts remotely and manage them on the company’s behalf

-It is important to note that many Caribbean banks in Grenada will ask for more documents than those indicated above from foreigners looking to open a bank account.
+It is important to note that many Caribbean banks operating in Grenada will ask for more documents than those indicated for foreigners looking to open a bank account.
 For example, they may ask you to confirm the amount of income you earn as well as all sources of income.

 Investing in Grenada through the country’s citizenship program simplifies the KYC (Know Your Customer) process, providing access to more financial services and with fewer barriers.